zilch/type-route/README.md

 }
 ```

 The `name` field is a constant value used for comparing a specific `Route` to a particular `RouteDefinition`.
-As show in the example above this allows you to determine which route you're dealing with.
+As shown in the example above this allows you to determine which route you're dealing with.

 <br/>